alphazolam/fmt_RE_MESH-Noesis-Plugin/README.md

 # fmt_RE_MESH-Noesis-Plugin
-A plugin for Rich Whitehouse's Noesis to import and export RE Engine Meshes and Textures by alphaZomega, based on original plugin by Gh0stblade
+A plugin for Rich Whitehouse's Noesis to import and export RE Engine Meshes and Textures

 ## INSTALLATION:
 Download Noesis from here: https://www.richwhitehouse.com/index.php?content=inc_projects.php&showproject=91